Bhagi2960/credit-risk-classification/README.md

 h)loan status - '0' indicates a healthy loan applicant and '1' indiactes an applicant that defaulted and is considered a high risk

-After removing the loan status column fron the data set the data was split into training and testing data sets.
+After removing the loan status column from the data set, the data was split into training and testing data.
+The default percentages were used to spilt the data which was 75% for training and 25% for testing.
 The training data was then fitted to a logistic regression model and then the model was used to predict the test data.
 A confusion matrix and a classification report was generated to evaluate the model performance.

 1)The accuracy - The accuuracy shows how often a classification machine learning model is correct overall.